THE FIRST CENTURY

 For centuries, areas with ore deposits have been centers of firearms manufacturing.
 An important example is the region around Suhl and Zella-Mehlis in Thuringia.
 Modest blacksmiths gave rise to special trades such as that of rifle maker, which was the trade of the forefathers of the Walther family.
 One of them was August Theodor Walther, who married the granddaughter of the respected rifle maker Gustav Wilhelm Pistor, from Asbach-Schmalkalden.
-Their son, Carl Wilhelm Freund Walther, laid the foundation for the Walther.
-Born in 1858, he started his own rifle making business after completing his education in 1886.
+Their son, Carl Wilhelm Freund Walther, laid the foundation for the Walther company.
+Born in 1858, he started his own rifle making business in 1886.
 With the assistance of his apprentice, Carl Walther began to manufacture hunting and target shooting rifles with Martini and Aydt breech block actions.
 At that time, the 28-year-old had very little equipment and few tools at his disposal.

 Carl Walther’s wife also came from a rifle manufacturing family.
 They had five sons: Fritz, Georg, Wilhelm, Erich, and Lothar.
 The first three learned the profession of rifle making at their parents’ company, Erich pursued a career in business, and Lothar trained as a tool and die maker.
 The work progressed, and in 1903 a small factory was built on the Katzenbuckel hill in Zella-Mehlis.

 Fritz Walther was particularly interested in the burgeoning semi-automatic pistol technology, which he had learned about during his training in Berlin, at the time a center of handgun manufacturing.
 Through his many letters he convinced his father Carl that the future of firearms manufacturing would be in this sector.
 In 1908, after Fritz had returned home, the two of them proudly presented the prototype of their Model 1, which received a patent in June 1911 and went into production in a 6.35 mm version.